dsyph3r/symblog-docs/docs/extending-the-model-blog-comments.rst

         ));
     }

-We use the new method on the ``CommentReposity`` to retrieve the approved comments for the blog.
+We use the new method on the ``CommentRepository`` to retrieve the approved comments for the blog.
 The ``$comments`` collection is also passed into the template.

 Blog show template